-Abstract-With the spread of Machine-to-Machine (M2M) systems and cloud services, various kinds of data are available through Web services.
-A context-aware service recognizes a real-world context from such data and behaves autonomously based on the context.
+Machine-to-Machine (M2M) systems and cloud services provide various kinds of data via distributed Web services.
+A context-aware service recognizes real-world contexts from such data and behaves autonomously.
 However, it has been challenging to manage contexts and services defined on the heterogeneous and distributed Web services.
-In this paper, we propose a framework, called RuCAS, which systematically creates and manages context-aware service using various Web services (e.g. information services, sensor services, networked appliances, etc.).
-The framework describes every context-aware service by an ECA (Event-Condition-Action) rule.
+In this paper, the authors propose a framework, called RuCAS, which systematically creates and manages context-aware service using various Web services.
+RuCAS describes every context-aware service by an ECA (Event-Condition-Action) rule.
 For this, an event is a context triggering the service, a condition is a set of contexts to be satisfied for execution, and the action is a set of Web services to be executed by the service.
-Thus, every context-aware service is simply managed in a uniform manner.
-Since the RuCAS is published as a Web service, it is easy for various applications to reuse and integrate created contexts and services.
-As a case study, RuCAS is applied to creating context-aware services in a real home network system.
+Thus, every context-aware service is managed in a uniform manner.
+Since RuCAS is published as a Web service, created contexts and services are reusable.
+As a case study, RuCAS is applied to a real home network system.